anentropic/twenty-questions-bot/README.md

 This will start the Gradio server, open the url it gives you in a web browser.

 ### Docker

+There is also an image published to Docker Hub, which runs a web server with a couple more features.
+This is mostly intended for hosting twenty-questions-bot on the internet, but is also handy way to run locally.

 ```sh
 docker run \